dylanhughes/RunnerBasic/README.md

-# nextcloud
+# RunnerBasic
-Create a nextcloud server in CLC cloud
+Builds a MySQL server and an apache webserver.

 ## Parameters
 The root, path and dest variables are designed to make up the path, like if you're installing in /var/www/nextcloud then these should be var, www & nextcloud.
 Splitting them up in this way made some sections of the ansible play a bit easier.